Do Posture Braces Actually Work?

 Pelvic alignment is an overlooked part of posture, and it’s often the first place we’ll look when examining your spine.
 Your pelvis is similar to the foundation on a house; when your pelvis tilts, your shoulders, upper back and neck follow.

 If you’re a patient at Ascent Chiropractic, you’ve probably heard me say that your body isn’t dumb – if your body is causing certain muscle groups to be tight and stiff, there’s probably a reason for it!
 Correcting alignment in your spine and pelvis allows the supporting muscles to return to their optimally-functioning state.

 There’s no single product you can buy or exercise that you can do that will magically correct your posture – in fact, like in the case of posture braces, they can make the problem even worse if used long-term.
 However, by paying attention to your workplace ergonomic setup, correcting the muscle imbalances associated with upper cross syndrome and getting adjusted on a regular basis, you can fix your posture.

-At Ascent Chiropractic we correct problems in the spine using low-force chiropractic techniques combined with the best of soft tissue physical therapy to get results that are unmatched anywhere.
+At Brookfield chiropractor Ascent Chiropractic we correct problems in the spine using low-force chiropractic techniques combined with the best of soft tissue myofascial therapy to get results that are unmatched anywhere.
 If you’re in the Brookfield, Waukesha, Wauwatosa, New Berlin or Milwaukee areas and suffering from the effects of poor posture, we’d love to help you get started with chiropractic care.
 Make an appointment by calling 262-345-4166 or schedule an appointment with our online scheduling app.